Howe truss: Bridge design

-The Howe truss bridge consists of an upper and lower "chord", each chord consisting of two parallel beams and each chord parallel to one another.
+The Howe truss bridge consists of an upper and lower chord, each chord consisting of two parallel beams and each chord parallel to one another.
 The web consists of verticals, braces, and counter-braces.
-Vertical posts connect the upper and lower chords to one another, and create "panels".
+Vertical posts connect the upper and lower chords to one another, and create panels.
 A diagonal brace in each panel strengthens the bridge, and a diagonal counter-brace in each panel enhances this strength.
 Howe truss bridges may be all wood, a combination of wood and iron, or all iron.
-Whichever design is used, wooden timbers should have square ends without mortise and tenons.
+Whichever design is used, wooden timbers should have square ends without mortises and tenons.
 The design of an all-metal Howe truss follows that of the wooden truss.

 The truss

 The parallels in each chord are usually built up out of smaller beams, each small beam fastened to one another to create a continuous beam.
 In wooden Howe trusses, these slender beams are usually no more than 10 to 15 in wide and 6 to 8 in deep.
 In iron trusses, the upper chord beams are the same length as the panel.
 Upper chord beams are usually made of cast iron, while the lower chord beams are of wrought iron.
 A minimum of three small beams are used, each uniform in width and depth.
 Fishplates are usually used to splice beams together.
 (Lower chord beams may have eyes on each end, in which case they are fastened together with bolts, pins, or rivets.)
 In wooden trusses, cotters and iron bolts are used every 4 ft to connect the beams of the upper chord to one another.
 In the lower chord of a wooden bridge, clamps are used to couple beams together.

 Although generally of the same length, beams are positioned so that a splice (the point where the end of two beams meet) is near the point where two panels meet but not adjacent to the splice in an adjacent pair of beams.

 The individual small beams which make up a parallel in a chord are separated along their long side by a space equal to the diameter of the vertical posts, usually about 1 in.
 This allows the vertical posts to pass through the parallel in the chord.
 Batten plates are placed diagonally between the members of a chord, and nailed in place to reduce bending and to act as a shim to provide ventilation between chord members.

 The middle third of the lower chord is always reinforced by one or more beams bolted to the chord.
 This reinforcement is generally one-sixth the width of the cross-section of the lower chord.
 If a wood chord needs to be strengthened even more, additional slender beams may be bolted to the middle third of the each side of the lower chord.
 When construction is complete, the upper chord of a Howe truss bridge will be in compression, while the lower chord is in tension.